AyaTarekElsharqawy/time-sheet-backend-laravel/README.md

 ## Future improvements

 If given more time, recommended enhancements:
-- Add pagination, sorting, and more flexible filtering to `GET /api/timesheets`.
-- Replace inline role checks with Laravel Policies/Gates for clearer authorization.

 - Add feature tests (integration) covering happy paths and edge cases.
-- Add soft deletes and an audit log for changes (who changed what and when).
+- Add soft deletes and an audit log for changes (who changed collection).
-- Add rate-limiting, input sanitization, and stricter validation rules.
-- Add OpenAPI/Swagger documentation and example Postman collection.
 - Add email/Slack notifications for approvals and rejections.

+# demo link :